prismatic-io/prism-mcp/README.md

 ## Usage

-### IMPORTANT NOTE - Working directories

-As part of your configuration, you need to define the `WORKING_DIRECTORY` that this tool will run from.
-This is the directory that, by default, your `prism` commands will run from.
-So for example, if you are in `/path/to/my-cni` and init an integration named "my-cni", you'll end up with a folder structure like `/path/to/my-cni/my-cni`.
-I recommend setting to the `WORKING_DIRECTORY` the parent directory of your Prismatic-related projects.

-Relatedly, the `components_publish` and `integrations_import` tools will now accept directory arguments so publishes will occur from the correct subdirectory.

 ### Config

 Configuration location and methods vary slightly depending on the AI tool you are using, but the following is relatively standard.
 More specific instructions for Claude and Cursor are below.